JohatTech/Pishing-Detector/README.md

 Finally, I started the development of the extension using JavaScript, I started by creating the manifest file which is a type of document that contains the metadata of our extension and that all browsers request it by obligation.

-For this extension I used Google Chrome as my browser to do the tests, regarding the extraction of the data from the web pages to send it to the API, so I decided to concentrate on only 3 specific features, this one I chose, using a data meter of importance that the SKlearn library contains with it, I could know which characteristics are the ones that our model considers most important when predicting.
+Then I have to focus on what types of features canI extract from the website to get better predicition, so i decide to use a function from Scikit-learn that measure the feature importance that our model give to the features on the dataset, the image below show us the results.

 ![image](https://user-images.githubusercontent.com/86735728/180669745-274ce00f-50d2-4e37-acf2-d4ba081125e7.png)

+I decided to concentrate on only 3 specific features, this one I chose, using a data meter of feauture importance that the SKlearn library contains with it, I could know which characteristics are the ones that our model considers most important when predicting.

-Another reason why I didn't use more features is that many of them were difficult to extract and some require a paid subscription, so I decided to focus only on four specific ones, which are the following:
+I decided to focus only on four specific ones, which are the following:

--SSL certification
+- SSL certification

--Number of URLs in anchors that belong to the same domain
+- Number of URLs in anchors that belong to the same domain

--Have subdomains
+- Have subdomains

--Have prefixes like “-” in the domain
+- Have prefixes like “-” in the domain

 Once the data was extracted from the web page, it was posted to the API so that it would send me back the prediction of whether it is a Phishing page or not.